mohit8350/NLPApp/README.md

    - Select from Sentiment Analysis, Named Entity Recognition, or Emotion Analysis.

 3. **Enter Text:**
-   - Input the text you want to analyze.
+   - Input the text you want to analyze and click on Generate button.

 4. **View Results:**
    - The application will display the results in an easy-to-understand format.